Error: Contact form not found.

 Your household income largely determines which type of bankruptcy you can file.
 Chapter 7 requires passing the “means test” – your income must fall below your state’s median income level for your household size.

 Chapter 13 has no upper income limit, making it the only option for higher earners.
-However, your debt cannot exceed $2.75 million ($1.395 million unsecured, $1.395 million secured).
+However, Chapter 13 eligibility is subject to statutory limits on secured and unsecured debt.

 Asset Protection Comparison